dmbeaglehole/dmbeaglehole.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a second-year PhD student in the CSE department at UC San Diego in the [machine learning](https://datascience.ucsd.edu/research/faculty-research-areas/artificial-intelligence-and-machine-learning/) and [theory](https://cstheory.ucsd.edu/home.html) groups.
-I am very fortunate to be advised by Professors [Mikhail Belkin](http://misha.belkin-wang.org/) and [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/).
+I am very fortunate to be advised by Professor [Mikhail Belkin](http://misha.belkin-wang.org/) and [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/).
 Prior to my PhD, I completed a master's in computer science at Columbia, where I researched under the excellent mentorship of Professor [Alexandr Andoni](http://www.cs.columbia.edu/~andoni/).

+I am currently a Student Researcher at [Google Brain](https://research.google/teams/brain/) working on feature learning.
 I also spent the summer before my PhD as an ML Research intern with the Core Machine Learning group at [Goldman Sachs](https://www.goldmansachs.com/careers/divisions/engineering/).
 My undergraduate degree is in mathematics with a minor in chemistry from UChicago.

 Broadly, I am excited about developing theory-driven machine learning and algorithmic methods.
 I am especially interested in:
   1.)
 Feature learning\